 Although financial parameters play a critical role in evaluating a company’s performance.
 Recent research suggests that non-financial parameters could play an even bigger role in company evaluation.
 However, using financial parameters alone may not provide a wholesome picture of the current state of affairs in a company.

 Table of contents

 It is important to note that it can be quite challenging to choose the right parameters to evaluate performance.
 Evaluating company performance is instrumental in developing strategies, compensating managers and assessing organisational objectives and achievements.
 Therefore, companies must employ adequate non financials to get a clear picture of the company’ health and trajectory.

-Since the company value of these intangible parameters must be protected to generate constant value, this post will delve into some of the important ones to enable you to gain some level of understanding on their importance in company success.
+Since the company value of these intangible parameters must be protected to generate constant value, this post will delve into some of the important ones to enable you to gain some level of understanding on their importance in company success (and effecting company evaluation).
 Read on to learn more.

 1. Reputation of Company

 For a company to deduce some actionable drivers that will play a significant role on improving the esteem of a company, especially among the key stakeholders, the element of company reputation comes into play.
 Any company must have empirical-based insights to ensure that the stakeholders behave in a certain way to elevate the status of the company.
 This involves assessing the particular points where you feel the company could potentially run into reputational risks.
 Learning these metrics could help evade such risks; thus, keeping the company on track.

 Furthermore, it is important to keep in mind that there is a correlation between service quality and company reputation.
 The best way to use reputation as a metric is to assess the inputs and outputs while at identifying any underlying effects that reputation may be having on the outputs.
 The outputs could include the quality of products and services rendered in the evaluation.